 Finn built a causeway stretching across the sea to Scotland, running his mouth the entire time.
 When he finally caught a glimpse of the massive Benandonner, he ran home to his wife.

-If you ask me, Finn’s wife Oona is the real legend here.
+Finn’s wife Oona is the real legend here.
 When her pompous idiot of a husband shoved MOSS in his ears and ran to her crying for help, she thought fast.

 Oona wrapped Finn up in swaddling crib clothes like the true man-child he was and when Benandonner came thundering across the causeway to fight Finn, she convinced him that Finn was really her baby.